-If you thought The Bachelor star Rachel Kirkconnell’s apology for her racist Antebellum photos was purely performative, the reality TV star has news for you.
+If you thought The Bachelor star Rachel Kirkconnell’s apology for her racist Antebellum photos from her college days was purely performative, the reality TV star has news for you.

 In a new interview with IG page From Privilege to Progress, Rachael revealed some of the things she’s done to become actively anti-racist since the scandal first broke earlier this year.
 And part of that included cutting out some of her family.

 “I don’t speak to certain family members anymore because that was probably the first time in my life I realized I need to stop standing aside and I need to speak up and do something.”

 Although she didn’t go into details, her comments suggest that she confronted her family members over their racist ways and it didn’t go so well.

 She didn’t specify who she cut out of her life, but internet sleuths found proof that her parents were Donald Trump supporters, so they could possibly be on the list.

 She also mentioned that she “lost some friends along the way” but didn’t clarify whether that was by choice or not.

 Rachael says she is also working hard to use her platform to share what she’s learned over the past several months.
 She said,